derektolliver/derektolliver.github.io/_posts/2017-10-15-week-seven.md

 to implement solutions to problem on HackerRank a lot, which I didn't get in OOP.
 I'm sure its implemented in that class as well, but I didn't get to use it when I took the course.
-I also enjoy this material much more, and I can recognize each thing I learn/grasp in Python that I didn't no before because I had a better understanding of the language going into the course, which I'm happy about.
+I also enjoy this material much more, and I can recognize each thing I learn/grasp in Python that I didn't know before because I had a better understanding of the language going into the course, which I'm happy about.

 ### Tip of the week: